-The Vapor is the lightest climbing helmet Black Diamond's lineup.
-It weighs 7 ounces in the M/L size that we tested, and is made with and EPS foam liner with a polycarbonate shell.
+The Vapor is the lightest climbing helmet in Black Diamond's lineup.
+It weighs seven ounces in the M/L size that we tested, and features an EPS foam liner and a polycarbonate shell.
 Other components include carbon rods and Kevlar to provide extra structural integrity around all the vents.
-The S/M size range is 53-59 cm and the M/L size is 58-63 cm.
+The S/M size range is 53-59 cm, and the M/L size is 58-63 cm.

-Overall the Black Diamond Vapor is a very comfortable helmet due to its light weight, interior padding, and minimal hardware.
-On the inside of the helmet there is a thin but adequate headband and a small amount of padding at the top.
+Overall the Vapor is a very comfortable helmet due to its light weight, interior padding, and minimal hardware.
+On the inside of the helmet, there is a thin but adequate headband and a small amount of padding at the top.
 The rear adjustment band is both secure and comfortable once fitted properly.
 Depending on the fit though, the chin strap might bite into the front of your neck.
-The chin strap is permanently fixed to the V-shaped yoke created by the front and back straps.
-Since it cannot be adjusted, if you are on the smaller end of the size range it'll cinch down under your chin as opposed to on the side, which in not very comfortable.
+The chin strap attaches permanently to the V-shaped yoke created by the front and back straps.
+Since it cannot adjust, if you are on the smaller end of the size range, it'll cinch down under your chin as opposed to the side, which is not very comfortable.

 The Vapor comes in two sizes.
 We tested the larger size and found it to have a slightly larger fit than the Petzl models, so it's nice that there is a smaller size option.
-As we mentioned above though, the V yoke for the chin strap is sewn in one fixed position.
-This limits its adjustability a bit, and we found that the helmets with this configuration were more prone to lateral movement if we didn't have a perfect fit in them.
-Skimping out on that buckle might save a half an ounce on the overall weight, but it does allow you to dial the fit in a bit better.
-The Black Diamond Vector has an adjustable yoke.
+As we mentioned above though, the V-yoke for the chin strap can only occupy one fixed position.
+This fact limits its adjustability a bit, and we found that helmets with this configuration were more prone to lateral movement if we didn't have a perfect fit in them.
+Skimping out on that buckle might save half an ounce on the overall weight, but it does allow you to dial the fit in a bit better.
+The Vector has an adjustable yoke.

 There's no question that this is a light helmet, and everyone who tried it on oohed and aahed over how light it feels.
 The Vapor is the lightest helmet available from Black Diamond, and the second lightest helmet we've tested.
-At 7 ounces, about 1 ounce heavier than the ultralight Petzl Sirocco and 1 ounce lighter than our Editors' Choice, the Mammut Wall Rider.
-That's approximately the weight of a Camp Nano 22 carabiner, but dispersed across the head it's hard to distinguish.
-We noticed the difference more when comparing a hard-shell ABS helmet like the Mammut El Cap than between the various EPS and EPP models.
-That's why we preferred the Mammut Wall Rider overall to this helmet, as the extra ounce gave us a bit more durability over this one.
+At seven ounces, it's about one ounce heavier than the ultralight Petzl Sirocco and one ounce lighter than the Mammut Wall Rider.
+That's approximately the weight of a Camp Nano 22 carabiner, but across the head, it's hard to distinguish.
+We noticed the difference more when comparing a hard-shell ABS helmet like the Petzl Boreo.

-Due to the plethora of vents, the Vapor has the best ventilation of all of the helmets we tested and we recommend it as the best helmet for sweltering days.
+Due to the plethora of vents, the Vapor has the best ventilation of all of the helmets we tested, and we recommend it as the best helmet for hot days.
 If you frequently climb in hot weather (summer El Cap routes, anyone?), check out the Blizzard white colorway which will reflect the most sun.

 The overall shape of the helmet is very similar to that of the Vector but with an increased number of vents, 21 in total compared to the 14 of the Vector.
-The rear and sides of the helmet have almost as much open space as helmet.
-There aren't any vents in the very front of the helmet, but the inside foam is recessed away from the forehead which promotes air flow to the side vents.
+The rear and sides of the helmet have almost as much open space.
+There aren't any vents in the front, but the inside foam is recessed away from the forehead which promotes air flow to the side vents.

 The Vapor is the only helmet we know of that has removable headlamp clips.
-The four clips are included when you purchase the helmet, but usually do not come attached (note that ours did when purchasing from an online retailer - perhaps it was a returned item).
-If you buy this helmet we highly recommend you pop the clips into place immediately and never remove them.
-Otherwise we think it's likely that the clips will get lost or you will forget to install them before bringing a headlamp on a climb.
+The four clips come with the package when you purchase the helmet, but usually, do not come attached.
+If you buy this helmet, we highly recommend you pop the clips into place immediately and never remove them.
+Otherwise, we think it's likely that the clips will get lost or you will forget to install them before bringing a headlamp on a climb.
 We think it's hard enough to remember a headlamp, and this feature is just asking for trouble.
 Black Diamond says that removing the clips reduces snagging on slings and clothing.
 While we've experienced our entire helmet stuck in squeeze chimneys before, we can't ever remember having a problem with headlamp clips hanging up.

-This helmet is constructed primarily from lightweight polystyrene and is covered by a thin polycarbonate shell.
+This helmet is constructed primarily from lightweight polystyrene covered by a thin polycarbonate shell.
 Our test helmet got a lot of small creases and dents in the outer shell from relatively small impacts.
 We think that this was due to the polycarbonate shell being particularly thin.
 This helmet also uses Kevlar and carbon rods molded into the foam to add strength to it.
-We suspect that these re-enforcements were needed due to the large number and size of the vents.
+We suspect that these reinforcements were due to the large number and size of the vents.

 This lightweight, well-ventilated helmet excels at sport climbing, light and fast alpine climbing, and hot days.

 The Black Diamond Vapor is a well-ventilated helmet that sacrifices a bit of durability and adjustability for weight savings.
-It is expensive and offers almost no advantage over other slightly less expensive helmets.
+It is expensive and offers almost no advantage, except an ounce of weight, over other slightly less expensive helmets.

 — Cam McKenzie Ring